fredred375/cs523/README.md

 ## Setup

-Follow these steps to set up and test the example admission controller.
+Follow these steps to set up and test the ReplicaSet admission controller.